Upwardfi/docs/source/includes/bank_accounts.md

 }
 ```

-This API will delete a user bank account.
+This API will delete a user's bank account.

 ### HTTP Request